steveklabnik/rust_for_rubyists/book/chapter-02.md

 If you don't use Homebrew, install it.
 Seriously.

-(Note: If you're reading this close to release, Homebrew may not have 0.10 yet, you can use brew install --HEAD rust to get master, which will be close.)
+(Note: Homebrew's current version of rust is 0.10, but you can use `brew install --HEAD rust` to get the most recent version of rust.)

 As with all of Homebrew, this is a community-maintained package.
 Please review the contents of packages before totally trusting what's inside of them.